Scout Association of Hong Kong: Sovereignty transfer

 The sovereignty of Hong Kong was transferred to The People's Republic of China (PRC) on 1 July 1997, but Hong Kong Scouting remained unchanged.
 Thirteen years previous to Hong Kong's sovereignty transfer, the UK and the PRC had reached an agreement on the future of Hong Kong and embodied the agreement by signing the Sino-British Joint Declaration.
 Under the framework of the declaration, Scouting is part of the way of life in Hong Kong, and can be preserved for fifty years.
 With Scouting being protected under this declaration, Hong Kong remains a full member of WOSM today.

 Although no major change occurred in Hong Kong Scouting, adjustments were made before and after the sovereignty transfer including the withdrawal of the Gurkha district as the British forces together with Gurkha Brigades left Hong Kong, and the cessation of Scouting support by British Forces.
 Under PRC rule, the People's Liberation Army entered in no such connection with the association.
 One increasing trend is to practise the PRC anthem and teach the knowledge of the PRC flag, with the British anthem and flag emphasised only in historical context.
 In line with the sovereignty change, the Promises of Scouts, Cub Scouts, and Grasshopper Scouts were modified on 12 January 2001, and the phrases the territory or Hong Kong were replaced with my country.
 The Scout Policy, Organisation and Rules (POR) were also changed accordingly.

 Since the sovereignty change, the association encourages Scouts to participate in cultural exchange programmes in mainland China.
 A Scout Jamboree for both Hong Kong Scouts and Young Pioneers of China was held in Shenzhen in 2004.
 Educational organisations in mainland China participated the Metropolitan Jamboree in December 2006 in Hong Kong.
-After the split of China in 1949, Chinese Scouting existed mainly in Taiwan-based Republic of China.
-The Scout Association of Hong Kong maintains good relationship with Scouts of China.
-This good relationship continues even after the sovereignty transfer, albeit that political symbols such as the anthems and the flag of the People's Republic of China become sensitive in exchange activities.
+The Scout Association of Hong Kong has a Mainland Affairs Branch, which is responsible for communication with Mainland youth organizations and connecting local members with mainland youths.
+The Branch organises and coordinates visits between Hong Kong SAR's youth and youth organizations in mainland.